This Power Window Motor is from a 1960 Thunderbird. There

 attempting disassembly, BE SURE there are no dents or raised metal (dings) on

 the motor shaft.
-A ding will hang up on the bearing, causing unnecessary
+A shaft ding will hang up on the bearing, causing unnecessary

-damage and a mad scramble for specialty parts.
-Use a fine file or die
+damage and a mad scramble for specialty non-conductive, heat resistant parts made of unobtanium.
+Use a

-maker's stone and go over the shaft surface.
-Any imperfections will show
+fine file or Diemaker's stone and go over the shaft surface.
+Any

-up immediately.
-File them smooth.
-The housing shell should easily
+imperfections will show up immediately.
+File or stone them smooth.

 Picture #2

-not a grinding stone!
-The purpose is to remove paint, rust, and scale,
+not a grinding stone!!
+The purpose is to remove paint, rust, and

 Picture #3

-File the set screw marks so they aren't raised and gently tap the bearing off.
+File the set screw marks so they aren't raised.

-If you feel resistance and the front shell doesn't easily remove, look for an
+motor shaft.
+The shaft should slide off the bearing easily.
+If you feel resistance and the front shell doesn't remove

 Picture #4